ubccpsc/507/README.md

 * **Written report.** The required length of the written report varies from project to project; all reports must be formatted according to the <a href="https://www.acm.org/publications/proceedings-template">ACM format</a> (use the ```sigconf``` style) and submitted as a PDF.
 This artifact will constitute 100% of the project grade. **This will be due on Nov 22 @ 0800 via Easychair.**

 * **Project presentation.** Each team will give a 10-minute conference style talk about their project in class.
 Since you only have 10 minutes you will need to prioritize the work you did in the paper to fit the time limit.
-Remember: most people would have read your paper by this point, so you can assume some familiarity with your work. **This will happen on Nov 24.**
+Remember: most people would have read your paper by this point, so you can assume some familiarity with your work. **This will happen on Nov 24 and Nov 29.**

 <!--
 * **Project presentation.** Each group will present their project in class on March 28/30; presentation order will be chosen by lottery so everyone must have their presentations ready on the 28th.
 This presentation should take the form of a 15 minute (hard maximum) conference-style talk and describe the motivation for your work, what you did, and what you found.
 If a demo is the best way to describe what you did, feel free to include one in the middle of the talk.
 There will be time for questions after the presentation.